Raising Chickens For Meat

 Some people prefer a more robust and active bird for the table.
 A great alternative to commercial meat birds are layer breed cockerels, the Leghorn in particular is an exceptional bird.
 Leghorn cockerels are robust, active, and lively birds.
 Like Leghorn pullets and hens, the cockerels have a great feed-to-meat ratio.
 Layer cockerels will dress out at 3.5 - 4.5 pounds at 16 - 20 weeks of age.
 Dual purpose cockerels are best processed when they are at least 6 months old to maximize the amount of meat.
 Layer cockerels make great fryers, while dual purpose cockerels can easily be a full meal for a medium sized family.

 Older hens, or hens that don't lay well, are another option for fresh chicken.
 Most regard older hens and roosters as stewing birds only good for soups and slow cooking.
 My experience has been that they need to be cooked at a slightly lower temperature than a supermarket bird.
 The meat will be firmer than what you're used to, but a good sharp knife makes for easy cutting.
 Get ready to experience the tastiest chicken ever!
+If you need to process your birds, please check out our chicken feather pluckers and butchering cones

 Check out our article on processing poultry